 The Debtor's product marketer may fail to market the Debtor's products at competitive prices which may cause the Debtor to operate unprofitably.
 Noble is the sole marketer of all of the Debtor's products and the Debtor relies heavily on its marketing efforts.
 The Debtor has limited control over Noble's sales efforts.
 The Debtor's financial performance is dependent upon the financial health of Noble as most of its revenues are attributable to its sales.
-If Noble breaches the Debtor's marketing agreements or it cannot market all of the products the Debtor produces, the Debtor may not have any readily available means to sell its products and its financial performance will be adversely and materially affected.
+If Noble breaches the Debtor may not have any readily available means to sell its products the Debtor produces, the Debtor may not have any readily affected.
 If its agreements with Noble terminate, the Debtor may seek other arrangements to sell its products, including selling its own product, but the Debtor may not be able to achieve results comparable to those achieved by Noble.